 The Blackview BV9800 Pro knocks just about every feature off the list of what to look for in a survival phone.

-OUKITEL may not be a name you are familiar with in the smartphone world, but when it comes to rugged, survival-based smartphones, they’ve got a wide range of useful models.
+OUKITEL may not be a name you are familiar with in the smartphone world, but when it comes to rugged, survival-based smartphones, they’ve got a wide range of functional models.

 One of those is the OUKITEL WP5, which has features like: